 In 2017, Mayor Garcetti and First Lady Wakeland hosted the inaugural Los Angeles State of Women & Girls Address and Young Women’s Assembly, which brought civic and thought leaders together with 700 girls, young women, and trans youth for in-depth conversations, panels, and presentations on the state of gender equality in Los Angeles.
-The Mayor and the First Lady hosted the second annual Assembly in October of 2018, and will host the third gathering this fall.
+The Mayor and the First Lady hosted the second annual Assembly in October of 2018, and hosted the third gathering in October 2019.

 A summary of the City’s progress during the Garcetti administration is below.

 - For the first time in L.A.’s history, the City achieved gender parity on its 41 boards and commissions.
 As of September 2018, women hold more than 50% of these positions, and there are no longer any all-male commissions.

 - 57% of Garcetti’s Deputy Mayors are women.

 - Mayor Garcetti closed the wage gap in his office between men and women.

 - Since taking office, 40% of the Department Heads appointed by Mayor Garcetti are women.

 - Women hold leadership positions in nontraditional areas throughout City government.
 For the first time: